mwbagency/mwb-docs/Plugins.md

 Some functionality within the base theme is more likely to be disabled/enabled on a per-site basis.
-For these kinds of situations, you'll likely find them packaged up as an "MWB plugin".
-These are essentially a PHP class that gets instantiated and may also come with some styling, scripting and Twig templates.
+For these situations you'll likely find them packaged up as an "MWB plugin".
+These are essentially a PHP class that gets instantiated and may also come with some styling, scripting and Twig templates too.

-These are enabled via the `mwb/plugins/list` filter.

-The currently implemented MWB plugins are:
+## List
 - AdvancedForms
 - Analytics
 - Coreprint